Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Universal Behaviours in Trotterisation Performance

 We therefore introduce and analyse an alternative time-averaged error, namely the average, point-to-point absolute difference between expectation values

 where the notation is the same as in Eq.~\eqref{Eq:absErr}.
-Now, $\delta O$ captures the absolute deviations of Trotterised evolution from the ideal dynamics at every sample, and therefore both separates the Trotter errors from sampling errors, and reliably measures how close the full dynamical evolutions are (not just their averages).
-Figures~\ref{Fig:6_TrotterErrors}~(g--i) show $\delta O$, and, contrary to $\Delta O$, we observe that $\delta O$ is a simple analytic function of step size over a large range of step sizes (prior to a plateau region that appears at long time averages), suggesting that it can be perturbatively expanded (and corrected) in step size.
-Unlike $\Delta O$, $\delta O$ shows a clear increasing trend with both step size and total simulation time, and also, with some subtle variations, as a function of system size.
-From Figs~\ref{Fig:6_TrotterErrors}~(g--i), we see that the average, point-to-point error also shows the thresholds much more clearly, especially in the A2A-Ising and Rabi-Dicke models, with the errors before the threshold being consistently smaller than the errors in the quantum chaotic regime.
-Even in the Heisenberg model, where the pre-threshold errors near to the threshold almost reach the error levels observed in the quantum chaotic regime, the errors still show a clear change in their scaling with step size beyond the threshold.
+Now, $\delta O$ captures the absolute deviations of Trotterised evolution from the ideal dynamics at every sample, and is only zero for identical trajectories.
+It therefore both separates the Trotter errors from sampling errors, and reliably measures how close the full dynamical evolutions are (not just their averages).
+From Figs~\ref{Fig:7_TrotterErrors}~(g--i), unlike for $\Delta O$, we observe that $\delta O$ is a simple analytic function of step size over a large range of step sizes (prior to a plateau region that appears at long time averages), suggesting that it can be perturbatively expanded (and potentially corrected) in step size, even at point-by-point detail for finite-time evolution.
+Similarly, it also shows a clear increasing trend not only with step size, but also as a function of both total simulation time and, with some subtle variation, system size.
+From Figs~\ref{Fig:7_TrotterErrors}~(g--i), we see that the average, point-to-point error also shows the thresholds much more clearly, especially in the A2A-Ising and Rabi-Dicke models, with the errors before the threshold being consistently smaller than the errors in the quantum chaotic regime.
+Even in the Heisenberg model, where the near-threshold errors almost reach the levels observed in the quantum chaotic regime, the errors still show a clear change in step-size scaling beyond the threshold.

-Another averaged, point-to-point error measure is the averaged simulation (state) infidelity (or simulation error) $1 {-} \langle\mathcal{F}(\psi_{\text{dig}}(t), \psi_{\text{ide}}(t))\rangle_{t}$, shown in Figs~\ref{Fig:6_TrotterErrors}~(j--l), and it shows the same behaviours observed in $\delta O$.
-The lack of a sharp threshold in average simulation fidelity (which approaches 0 already as it nears the threshold) has already been explained as the result of the extra oscillatory behaviour of simulation fidelity before the threshold.
-This effect is obviously also reflected in the simulation error.
-Consistent with our explanation, it affects the long time averages much more than the short, and we identify the threshold as the residual, secondary jump in simulation errors highlighted by the insets of Figs~\ref{Fig:6_TrotterErrors}~(j--l).
+Another averaged, point-to-point error measure is the averaged simulation (state) infidelity (or simulation error) $1 {-} \langle\mathcal{F}(\psi_{\text{dig}}(t), \psi_{\text{ide}}(t))\rangle_{t}$, shown in Figs~\ref{Fig:7_TrotterErrors}~(j--l), and it shows the same behaviours observed in $\delta O$.
+The lack of a sharp threshold in average simulation error has already been explained in the context of average fidelity as the result of the extra oscillatory behaviour of simulation fidelity before the threshold.
+Consistently, it affects the long time averages much more than the short, and we identify the threshold as the residual, secondary jump in simulation errors highlighted by the insets of Figs~\ref{Fig:7_TrotterErrors}~(j--l).